Zerahu/badlion-client-installer/README.md

 # Badlion Client Install Script for Linux

+Update: Badlion client is now back in the AUR, and I definietly recommend that you install it through the AUR instead of manually like this.
+The script will still function in case the AUR package breaks or you run a distro that does not have access to the AUR.
+Check out the (I think official) badlion AUR package (here)[https://aur.archlinux.org/packages/badlion-client].

 Simple bash script that automatically installs badlionclient on (Arch) Linux

 ## How to use: